Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Who owns the rights to the commissioned design?

-All proposals submitted, whether from individuals or groups, retain the copyright of their designs. aPA, Parkway Council, and PPR reserve the right to reproduce the finalist’s images of the design and installation for their own uses.
+Copyrights are retained by those who create the design proposals.
+The aPA, Parkway Council, and PPR reserve the right to reproduce the finalist’s images of the design and installation for their own uses.

 Will the project receive any publicity?